Almira Lincoln Phelps: Early life and education

-Almira Hart was born on July 15, 1793, in Berlin, Connecticut.
-She was the youngest of 17 children, growing up in an intellectual, independently thinking, and religious environment.
-She and her family lived on a farm, where there was much to do and much to learn.
-Her mother, Lydia, took interest in anatomy, examining the animals she cooked and thereby developing a rudimentary knowledge of the human anatomy.
+Almira Hart was born on July 15, 1793, in Berlin, Connecticut, the youngest of 17 children, growing up in an intellectual, independently thinking, and religious environment.
+She and her family lived on a farm.
+Her mother, Lydia, took interest in anatomy, examining the animals she cooked and thereby developing a rudimentary knowledge of human anatomy.
 This afforded her the ability to reset dislocated joints and perform other basic first aid for her family and community, in cases where a doctor was not immediately available.

 Lydia also studied the properties of plants, and she later discussed these observations with her daughter Almira, later on after her interest in botany had begun.
 Lydia Hart taught her children the value of the world around them, and they learned to work hard on the farm.
 Through these lessons, Lydia also taught her daughters what she believed to be their place in the world, as women.

 The Hart home was an open place where members of the community would often gather to debate a vast array of subjects.
 Almira's father, Samuel Hart, himself loved to argue and debate, and there was often a dissenter or a preacher in their home who had stopped by to argue with him.
 The Hart children were encouraged to question things, and to create their own opinions on various matters.
 Almira and her family often gathered around the fireplace, where her father and mother would share tales of their ancestors and family anecdotes.
 Almira's favorite tales concerned the Revolutionary war.
-It was in this environment, which nurtured learning and independent thought, where Almira Hart grew up.